FarsBein/meme-generator/README.md

 - ⚛️ Built using react classes
 - 🖼️ Fetches random funny images from memeAPI
 - 📱 Mobile friendly
+The css part was greatly done by hasan9794

 ## To Run meme-maker: